 If your child's special needs have been picked up at an early age, you may be thinking about suitable pre-school education and for your child to have opportunities for play, stimulation and interaction.
 For other children it is when they start attending a playgroup or nursery that difficulties or issues may come to light.
 Chapter five of the SEN Code of Practice provides guidance to Early Years providers about how they should identify and support children with special needs.
+This document can be viewed under downloads on the right side of this page.

 All nurseries, playgroups, Children's Centres and childcare providers should welcome young children with special needs, but some services aim to offer something extra.
 And if your child's special needs are complex or severe, you may be looking for something more specialised.
 Within the Local Offer we have asked providers to highlight the types of support and provision that they may make for specific types of special needs and disabilities.